Borf/browedit.classic/readme.txt

 c                                   copy height
 p                                   paste height
 +/-                                 change brushsize
 space                               map the gattiles to the floor on the brush

 effects edit
 ------------
-left-click                          select an effect ctrl+click                          make a new effect backspace                           delete an effect pageup / pagedown                   change the effect looping-time (check console for the time)
+left-click                          select an effect rightclick                          deselect effect ctrl+click                          make a new effect backspace                           delete an effect pageup / pagedown                   change the effect looping-time (check console for the time)